garmeeh/next-seo/README.md

 Twitter will read the `og:title`, `og:image` and `og:description` tags for their card. `next-seo` omits `twitter:title`, `twitter:image` and `twitter:description` to avoid duplication.

-Some tools may report this an error.
+Some tools may report this as an error.
 See [Issue #14](https://github.com/garmeeh/next-seo/issues/14)

 ### Default SEO Configuration

 `NextSeo` enables you to set some default SEO properties that will appear on all pages without needing to include anything on them.
-You can also override these on a page by page basis if needed.
+You can also override these on a page-by-page basis if needed.

 To achieve this, you will need to create a custom `<App>`.
-In your pages directory create a new file, `_app.js`.
+In your pages directory, create a new file, `_app.js`.
 See the Next.js docs [here](https://nextjs.org/docs/advanced-features/custom-app) for more info on a custom `<App>`.

 Within this file you will need to import `DefaultSeo` from `next-seo` and pass it props.